badraih/project_2/README.md

 My favorite part on this project when I used map function to clear only the checked books from books list, map function help me to solve this problem because map function provide second argument as the index of the current element that help me to filter the book completed list easly.

 ## I would like to add next
-* I will use api quotes and set it inside function that allow to get quotes and show it on the page after each 10 seconds randomly.
+* I will use api quotes and set it inside function that allow to get quotes randomly and show it on the page after each 10 seconds.
 * I will make a website responsive.

 ## Acknowledgments